vallururavi27/drfintrack/update_supabase_triggers.md

 1. Log in to your Supabase dashboard at https://bqurvqysmwsropdaqwot.supabase.co
 2. Navigate to the SQL Editor
 3. Create a new query
-4. Copy and paste the following SQL code that will automatically check and fix the schema:
+4. Copy and paste the following SQL code that will automatically check and fix the schema (run each script separately):

+## Script 1: Fix Column Names

 ```sql
 -- Check and fix the bank_accounts table schema